hypereikon.online @hypereikon

 <checkpoint/ Latencias<< is a generative audiovisual performance that works with latency as both temporal structure and material condition.
 Through sequence-based synthesis, recursive variation, and audiovisual feedback, the piece reorganizes remnants of digital life into unstable fields of image and sound, where memory appears as transition, drift, and return.

-This project marks an early stage in Hypereikon’s development of moving-image systems built through modulation, recomposition, and temporal control.
+The project opens one of Hypereikon’s recurring concerns with temporal moving-image systems built through modulation, recomposition, and live control.

 checkpoint recursive sequence feedback return